 Daniel studied communications at the University of Technology, Sydney, majoring in advertising and public relations, before moving into the tourism industry.
 He cut his teeth at Sydney’s famous landmarks, with over seven years experience at the Sydney Opera House and Bridgeclimb in tour delivery and operations.
 Over the years he has moonlighted as a performing musician & head of his own artist management company, specialising in ensemble performances and educational workshops along the East coast of Australia.
 He has brought to Red Earth a wealth of experience in business development, direct marketing and sales, and of course a passion for Indigenous issues.

-Nick Brown-Graham – Operations Manager
+Nick Brown-Graham – Head of Operations

 Nick studied a Bachelor of Applied Science in Ecotourism at Charles Sturt University and also has a Certificate IV in Outdoor Recreation.
 Nick has 12 years experience in both the outdoor education and re